-\abstract {Existing sunspot simulations fail to reproduce the observed magnetic field distribution due to an artificially increased horizontal magnetic field component at the upper boundary.} {We explore alternative ways to better reproduce the magnetic and dynamic properties of observed sunspots.} {We use the MURaM radiative MHD code.
-As initial conditions, we placed a potential magnetic field into small-scale dynamo simulations and used potential field extrapolation as top boundary conditions.} {We find that: (1) Simulations with increasing initial magnetic field strengths (20\,kG, 40\,kG, 80\,kG, and 160\,kG) show increasing spot, umbral, and penumbral sizes.
-(2) The penumbral-to-spot sizes are smaller than those measured in the observed sunspots.
-(3) In none of the runs are pure Evershed (radially outwards) flows.
-Instead, bi-directional flows with inflows in the inner penumbra and outflows in the outer penumbra were measured similarly to observations of early stages of penumbra formation for runs with 80\,kG or more and 96/32\,km resolution, whereas runs with 40\,kG or less showed pure inflows.
-(4) Simulations with 160\,kG and an increased resolution of 32/16\,km contain filaments with bi-directional and Evershed flows.
-(5) Simulations with fluxes $>10^{22}$\,Mx show unrealistically strong fields in the umbra.
-(6) The best runs with 160\,kG and $10^{22}$\,Mx give realistic profiles of $B_\mathrm{z}$ and $B_\mathrm{r}$ with radius, although stronger fields than observed.
-(7) Increasing the width of the box and reducing the overall flux by subtracting a uniform opposing vertical field have little influence on the internal spot dynamics and fields.
-Still, it changes the average vertical field outside the spot.} {Simulations of small (10$^{22}$\,Mx) sunspots with an initial potential field and intensified magnetic field strength at the bottom of the box seem to best reproduce observations of the initial stages of sunspot formation.
-Our findings also suggest that increased numerical resolution may be critical for achieving fully developed penumbrae.}
+\abstract {Existing sunspot simulations fail to reproduce the observed magnetic field distribution due to an artificially increased $B_\mathrm{hor}$ at the upper boundary.} {We explore alternative ways to better reproduce the magnetic and dynamic properties of observed sunspots.} {We used the MURaM radiative magnetohydrodynamic code.
+As the initial conditions, we placed a potential magnetic field into small-scale dynamo simulations and used potential field extrapolation as the top boundary conditions.} {We find that (1) simulations with increasing initial magnetic field strengths (20\,kG, 40\,kG, 80\,kG, and 160\,kG) show increasing spot, umbral, and penumbral sizes; (2) penumbral-to-spot sizes are smaller than those measured in observed sunspots; (3) none of the runs show pure Evershed (radially outwards) flows and, instead, bi-directional flows with inflows in the inner penumbra and outflows in the outer penumbra were measured, consistent with observations of early stages of penumbra formation for runs with 80\,kG or more and 96/32\,km resolution, whereas runs with $\leq40\,$kG showed pure inflows; (4) simulations with 160\,kG and an increased resolution of 32/16\,km contain filaments with bi-directional and Evershed flows; (5) simulations with fluxes $>10^{22}$\,Mx show unrealistically strong fields in the umbra; and (6) best runs with 160\,kG and $10^{22}$\,Mx give realistic profiles of $B_\mathrm{z}$ and $B_\mathrm{r}$ with radius, albeit with stronger fields than those typically observed.
+Finally, (7) increasing the width of the box and reducing the overall flux by subtracting a uniform opposing vertical field have little influence on internal spot dynamics and fields.
+Nonetheless, these choices affect the average vertical field beyond the spot.} {Simulations of small (10$^{22}$\,Mx) sunspots with an initial potential field and intensified magnetic field strength at the bottom of the box seem to best reproduce observational results of the initial stages of sunspot formation.
+Our findings also suggest that increased numerical resolution could be critical for achieving fully developed penumbrae.}